NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battlezoo Indigo Isles - Feats/Sense Community.md

 It's second nature for you to be on the lookout for allies.
-Willing allies that you are aware of within 60 feet that would otherwise be undetected by you are instead [[Conditions/Hidden|Hidden]] from you.
+Willing allies that you are aware of within 60 feet that would otherwise be undetected by you are instead [[Hidden|Hidden]] from you.
 The DC of the flat check for you to target willing allies within 60 feet that are hidden from you is 5 instead of 11.

 *Source: *
 *OGL*